AniDev2/SystemWind/README.md

 # SystemWind - Responsive Website Layout

 ## Project Overview
-SystemWind is a fully responsive website layout created to reinforce the scope of material from Kristian Lisowski's from Strefa Kursów educational courses.
+SystemWind is a fully responsive website layout that represents the culmination of a stage in learning HTML and CSS.
 This layout features a contemporary design and includes interactive elements, such as a user-friendly drop-down menu.

 ## Technologies Used
 - HTML5